exit-n0de/Perfect-Privacy-Killswitch/README.md

 # Perfect Privacy Killswitch

-A killswitch made for the OpenVPN files for all Perfect Privacy VPN Servers.
+A killswitch made for the OpenVPN configs for all Perfect Privacy VPN Servers.

 ## Usage
 First you have to make it executable: